 What are we measuring?

 This performance measure tracks the percentage of residents who are satisfied with court services as estimated through a survey conducted in partnership with the B. L. Burruss Institute of Public Service and Research in which Fulton County residents were asked "How satisfied are you with court services?
 Would you say that you are currently very satisfied, somewhat satisfied, somewhat dissatisfied, or very dissatisfied?"
 Respondents who answered "very satisfied" or "somewhat satisfied" were counted as being satisfied.
+Respondents who had no opinion were excluded from the calculation.
 The first survey was conducted between August and October of 2016 and a second survey was conducted in the fall of 2017.
-As of February 2018, only the results of 2016 were available and those are the results shown on this page.

 Why are we measuring it?